juancumbeq/platzi-react-with-vite-tailwind/README.md

 const [order, setOrder] = useState([]);
 ```

-In the checkout side menu component there is a button which will execute a function to handle the order addition.
+In the Checkout Side Menu component, there is a button that will execute a function to handle the order addition.

 CheckoutSideMenu: